objectives of world bank

 Table of Contents

-What Is World Bank?
+What is the World Bank?

 How Does The World Bank Work?

-The World Bank finances, advises and coordinates country development in health, education, infrastructure, and governance.
+The World Bank finances, advises, and coordinates country development in health, education, infrastructure, and governance.
 The World Bank CEO is Ajay Banga.

 Financing Development Projects

-Certain objectives of World Bank talk about financial projects.
+Certain Objectives of World Bank talk about financial projects.

 • The World Bank provides developing nations with low-interest loans, credits, and grants for sustainable development.